Community Wildfire Prevention Grant Program

 • Native American Tribes

-• Creation or maintenance of fuel breaks in strategic locations as identified in a Community Wildfire Protection Plan, or similar strategic planning document.
+• Creation or maintenance of shaded fuel breaks in strategic locations.

-• Selective tree removal (thinning) to improve forest conditions to withstand wildfire.
+• Selective tree removal (thinning) and vegetation clearance to improve forest stand conditions and reduce wildfire intensity and severity.

-• Modification of vegetation adjacent to roads to improve public safety for egress of evacuating residents and ingress of responding emergency personnel.
+• Modification of vegetation adjacent to private roads to improve public safety and ingress/egress.

-• Reduction of fuel loading around critical infrastructure to maintain continuity of critical services.
+• Reduction of forest fuels around critical infrastructure to maintain continuity of critical services during an emergency.

 • Equipment purchases to support forest fuels reduction programs and activities within and around communities.

-• Pest Management to improve forest health, while reducing pest-related mortality.
-Harvesting activities should focus on removing dead and/or diseased trees.
+• Pest Management to improve forest health, while reducing pest-related mortality. (activities should focus on removing dead and/or diseased trees).

 • Biomass utilization of wood products such as post and pole, dimensional lumber, plywood, firewood, or to generate energy through combustion or gasification.

-• Prescribed fire activities that focus on the need to reintroduce fires to fire-adapted forest ecosystems.
-Applying fire to the landscape may serve multiple purposes, including reducing fuel loads, creating heterogenous and diverse vegetation, maintaining cultural practices, promoting healthy ecosystem processes, and public education.
+• Prescribed fire activities which may serve multiple purposes including reducing fuel loads, creating heterogenous and diverse vegetation, maintaining cultural burning practices, promoting healthy ecosystem processes, etc.

 • Technical assistance from a Licensed Registered Professional Forester.
-Technical assistance may include but is not limited to; development of forest management plans, prescribed burn plans, conducting environmental permitting to achieve CEQA compliance, project design and layout, contractor oversite etc.
+Technical assistance may include but is not limited to; project design, environmental permitting, layout/timber marking, contractor oversight, etc.

-• Projects to improve community compliance with laws and regulations required by Public Resources Code Section 4291 and local defensible space ordinances.
+• Projects to improve community-level compliance with laws and regulations required by Public Resources Code Section 4291 and local defensible space ordinances.
+(E.g. Reflective address signs, fire-proof tarps to cover firewood, vent screens, community workday equipment, etc.)

 • Projects to improve the hardening of structures in a Firewise community.